tpb1908/CWDoc/doc.md

 GitHub later dropped support for their app in favour of a mobile website with severely limited features.
+GitHub's mobile website allows viewing most important information about a repository, as well as creating comments on issues and commits, however it has no editing functionality for content which has already been created.
+Some areas, such as the projects section, are entirely missing from the mobile website.

 The source of the original app has been used to continue support for a number of similar apps, however they have the same limitations as the original app as they are built on a 5 year old codebase.
 Further, the maintainers of some of the most used GitHub apps have recently dropped their support.

+### Users

+According to GitHub's 2016 statistics there are 5.8 million active GitHub users with over 19.4 million repositories.

+As GitHub is designed for groups of developers to collaborate it is reasonable to assume that GitHub's users would make use of a method for keeping track of their projects without having access to a computer.

+### Proposition and objectives

+I will develop a GitHub client for Android to implement the features of the GitHub website.

+In order to be more useful than GitHub's mobile website, and other clients, an Android client must implement most of the functionality of the desktop website.

+The client must implement the following features:

+- Sign in
+    - Allow the user to log in to GitHub with their credentials
+    - Store the authentication token received from GitHub
+- Users
+    - Display available information about a user
+        - Name
+        - Avatar
+        - Join date
+        - Contributions in graphical form
+        - Statistics on contributions
+    - Repositories
+        - List the repositories that a user has created
+        - List private repositories for the authenticated user
+        - Display the repository primary language
+        - Display the last time that the repository was updated
+        - Display the number of users that have starred or forked the repository
+        - Allow a user to pin a repository to the top of their repository list
+    - Stars
+        - Display the list of repositories that a user has starred
+    - Gists
+        - Display the gists that a user has created
+        - Display private gists for the authenticated user
+    - Following
+        - Display the users that a user is following
+    - Followers
+        - Display the users that are following a user
+    - Events
+        - Display the events relevant to a user
+        - Display private events for the authenticated user

+- Repositories
+    - Display information about the repository
+        - Repository size
+        - Number of issues
+        - Number of forks
+        - Number of stars
+        - The repositories license type
+        - Display the text of the license
+    - Repository files
+        - Display the repositories file tree
+        - Allow viewing the file tree for different branches
+        - Display files within the repository
+    - README
+        - Display the README in a suitable format for a mobile device
+    - Commits
+        - List the commits made to a repository
+        - Allow selecting the branch for which to show commits
+        - List the user that made the commit, and the commit message
+    - Issues
+       - List the issues made on a repository
+       - Display information about each issue
+           - The issue state
+           - The issue number
+           - The user that opened the issue
+           - The user that closed the issue (If closed)
+           - The date at which the issue was opened
+           - The user(s) assigned to the issue
+           - The tag(s) added to the issue
+           - The number of comments made on the issue
+        - Allow filtering the issues list
+            - By state
+                - Open
+                - Closed
+                - Any
+            - By labels
+            - By assignee
+        - Allow searching the issues list
+            - Real time searching
+            - Fuzzy string comparison
+        - Allow toggling issue state
+        - Allow editing issues (See issues section)
+        - Allow creating issues (See issues section)
+    - Projects
+        - List the projects made on a repository
+        - Display information about each project
+            - Name
+            - Description
+            - State
+                - Open
+                - Closed
+            - Last update date
+        - Allow toggling project state
+        - Allow deleting projects
+        - Allowing editing projects and their descriptions
+- Issues
+    - Display information about the issue
+        - Title
+        - Number
+        - State
+        - Body
+        - User that opened the issue
+        - Date that the issue was opened
+        - User(s) assigned to the issue
+        - Labels added to the issue
+        - Display the list of events which have occured on the issue
+            - Closed - When the issue was closed, and the commit if it was closed from a commit message
+            - Reopened- When the issue was re-opened, and by whom
+            - Subscribed- When a user subscribed to the issue, and who subscribed
+            - Merged- When the issue (A pull request) was merged, the commit, and the user that merged the issue
+            - Referenced- When the issue was referenced from a commit message, and the commit
+            - Mentioned- When a user was mentioned in the body, and the user that was mentioned
+            - Assigned- When a user was assigned to the issue, the user that was assigned, and by whom
+            - Unassigned- When a user was unassinged from the issue, the user that was unassigned, and by whom
+            - Labeled- When a label was added to the issue, and by whom
+            - Unlabeled- When a label was removed from the issue, and by whom
+            - Milestoned- When the issue was added to a milestone, and by whom
+            - Demilestoned- When the issue was added to a milestone, and by whom
+            - Renamed- When the issue was renamed, the old and new names, and the user that renamed the issue
+            - Locked- When the issue was locked, and by whom
+            - Unlocked- When the issue was unlocked, and by whom
+            - Head ref deleted- When the pull request's branch was deleted
+            - Head ref restored- When the pull request's branch was restored
+            - Review requested- When a user was requested to review the pull request, and by whom
+            - Review request dismissed- When a review request was dismissed, and by whom
+            - Review request removed- When a request for a user to review the pull request was dismissed, and by whom
+            - Added to project- When the issue was added a project board
+            - Moved columns in project- When the issue was moved between columns in a project board
+            - Removed from project- When the issue was removed from a project board
+            - Converted note to issue- When the issue was created by conversion of a project note to an issue
+    - Comments
+        - Display the list of comments on the issue
+            - The user that created the comment
+            - The date that the comment was created
+            - The comment body
+        - Allow editing of comments made by the authenticated user
+        - Allow creation of comments by the authenticated user
+    - Allow editing of
+        - The issue title
+        - The issue body
+        - The issue assignee(s)
+        - The issue label(s)